Version: Unity 6.6 Alpha (6000.6)

 • Enabled: Keeps the Record button enabled between sessions.

-• Disabled: Turns off the Record button between sessions, regardless of whether you turn it on or off during your profiling session.
+• Disabled: Disables the Record button between sessions, regardless of whether you changed its state during your profiling session.

-Default editor target mode Select what mode the Target Selection dropdown targets by default.
-Choose from either Playmode or Editor.
+Default editor target mode Select the default mode for the Target Selection dropdown.
+Choose from either Play Mode or Edit Mode.

-Custom connection ID Enter the connection name that you want to use for the device that’s running your application in the Target Selection drop down in the Profiler Window or Console WindowA Unity Editor window that shows errors, warnings and other messages generated by Unity, or your own scripts.
+Custom connection ID Set the connection name displayed in the Target Selection dropdown of the Profiler Window or Console WindowA Unity Editor window that shows errors, warnings and other messages generated by Unity, or your own scripts.
 More info

 See in Glossary